Fundamental techniques in the study of parabolic subgroups of Artin groups: Motivation

 The progress toward proving that \( M \) is an Eilenberg--MacLane space has occurred at discrete points in time. \cite{Brieskorn} (partially) and \cite{Deligne} proved the conjecture for spherical-type Artin groups. \cite{Okonek} proved it for the affine types \( \tilde{A} \) and \( \tilde{C} \). \cite{Hendriks} established the result for large-type Artin groups, and this was later extended to the 2-dimensional case by \cite{CharneyDavis2}. \cite{CharneyDavis} also generalized the spherical-type case to FC-type Artin groups.
 After that, there was a gap until 2010, when \cite{CMS} proved the conjecture for the affine type \( \tilde{B} \).
 Building on the work of \cite{McCammondSulway}, \cite{PaoliniSalvetti} finally proved the conjecture for all affine Artin groups.
 In a significant part of these proofs, a model homotopy equivalent to \( M \) is constructed.
 The main model used is the \emph{Salvetti complex}, and to model the universal cover we use the \emph{Deligne complex}.
 Parabolic subgroups play a role in the construction of this complex.
 Also, \cite{Ellis} proved that in an Artin group all the standard parabolic subgroups without $\infty$-relations satisfy the $K(\pi,1)$ conjecture, then the whole group also fulfils it.

 To understand the construction, we first need to know what is the derived complex associated with a partially ordered set (poset).
-Given a poset, associate to every chain of inequalities of $k$ elements a simplex of dimiension $k$.
+Given a poset, associate to every chain of inequalities of $k$ elements a simplex of dimension $k$.
 (See \autoref{Dibujo:derived} for an example.)

-Now, consider an Artin group \( A \) with associated Coxeter group \( W \), and let \( S^f \) be the subset of generators of \( W \) that generate a finite Coxeter subgroup (which is analogous to taking the subset of generators of \( A \) that generate a standard parabolic subgroup of spherical type).
+Now, consider an Artin group \( A \) with associated Coxeter group \( W \), and let \( S^f \) be the set consisting of all the subsets of generators of \( W \) that generate a finite Coxeter subgroup (which is analogous to taking the subset of generators of \( A \) that generate a standard parabolic subgroup of spherical type).
 We can define a partial order \( \preceq \) on \( W \times S^f \) as follows: \( (u, X) \preceq (v, Y) \) if \( X \subset Y \), \( v^{-1}u \in W_Y \), and \( v^{-1}u \) is minimal in the coset \( v^{-1}uW_X \).
 The derived complex of this poset is what we call the \emph{Salvetti complex} associated with \( A \).
 The reader can find more details about this complex in \autoref{section:retractionSalvetii}.
 Next, we can partially order by inclusion the set

 and the corresponding derived complex is the \emph{Deligne complex}.
 For example, the complex in \autoref{Dibujo:derived} could correspond to the portion of the Deligne complex associated with the cosets \( 1 \cdot S^f \) of the Artin group